utilmon/EasyIB/README.md

 import easyib

 api = easyib.REST()
-# By default, easyib assumes the gateway session is at lcal port 5000 without a ssl certificate
+# By default, easyib assumes the gateway session is at local port 5000 without a ssl certificate
 # A custom port may be set by `api = easyib.REST(url="https://localhost:5000", ssl=False)`

 bars = api.get_bars("AAPL", period="1w", bar="1d")